When is the best time to go to Ethiopia?

 The rift valley follows similar seasonality to the northern circuit, with a long rainy season from June to early September.
-The Bale Mountains to the east of the rift valley are the largest highland region south of Addis Ababa, and the rains here are more extreme than in the rift valley, and more similar to what you'll find in the Simien Mountains in the north of the country.
+The Bale Mountains to the east of the rift valley are the largest highland region south of Addis Ababa.
+The rains here are more extreme than in the rift valley, and more similar to what you'll find in the Simien Mountains in the north of the country.
 You can learn more on our when to visit the Bale Mountains page.

 TLDR: it's very much the same story in the rift valley and Bale Mountains.
 Both have a long rainy season from June to early September, but the rains are more pronounced in the Bale Mountains due to the high altitude.